NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/TeethSegmentation/README.md

 - Csaba Pinter (Ebatinca S.L., Las Palmas de Gran Canaria, Spain)
 - Attila Nagy (University of Szeged, Szeged, Hungary)
 - Brianna Burton (3D Side, Belgium)
+- Umang Pandey (Universidad Carlos III de Madrid, Spain)

 # Project Description

 A three-dimensional visualization of dento-alveolar structures can enhance the surgical planning process.
-However, no fully automated segmentation methods are currently available to generate realistic 3D virtual models of teeth and alveolar bone.
+However, no fully automated segmentation methods are currently available to generate realistic 3D virtual models of teeth, inferior alveolar nerves and alveolar bone.

 We have a dataset of 43 CBCT scans with manual segmentation of teeth and alveolar bone.